 Welcome to the Spirituality Center●Studium

-We, the Spirituality Center•Studium of the Sisters of the Order of Saint Benedict, St. Joseph, Minn., share the Benedictine monastic tradition by fostering the love of learning and desire for God for the sake of the Church and the world.
+We, the Spirituality Center•Studium of the Sisters of the Order of Saint Benedict, St. Joseph, Minnesota, share the Benedictine monastic tradition by fostering the love of learning and desire for God for the sake of the Church and the world.

 For more information, fill out the form below or contact: